 The seal colony is immense; they lie about baking in the sun, flopping their way down to the sea or swimming in the waves.
 They’re cute in a weird sort of way, especially the pups, but the bigger males were quite aggressive towards each other, luckily they barely even notice us and most were just plain lazy.

-We officially entered the Skeleton Coast National Park after a few hours in the car, but didn’t stay inside for long as we were heading east towards Etosha.
-We had one more easily accessible shipwreck to see, this one up on the sand, a bare skeleton of a small ship, crusted in rust and draped in seaweed.
+We officially entered the Skeleton Coast National Park after a few hours in the car but didn’t stay inside for long as we were heading east towards Etosha.
+We had one more easily accessible shipwreck to see, this one up on the sand, a bare skeleton of The Dunedin Star which ran aground in 1942, crusted in rust and draped in seaweed.
 It was pretty neat.